Skip to main content

 I got introduced to Billy Bob Thornton’s acting prowess through Landman.
 Next, I binged through Goliath, then Fargo, and now am back to season two of Landman.
 From what I’ve read, he lived a hard, working man’s life before his screen breakthrough.
 And it shows.
 His onscreen presence, is not something any acting school can teach.
 He is essentially always himself, a ronin, a rogue inside the system, playing by his own rules, alone, and never hesitant about speaking his mind.
 Plus, in real life, he is dyslexic and struggled in his education - things I can strongly relate to.

-It is in episode two of Landman season two where his character tells his son about his own frustrated, physically abusive father and says: “Just know this: however you raise your son is how he’s gonna raise his son.”
+(word of warning - if you have watched the 2nd season, don't bother.
+Its rank bad), where his character tells his son about his own frustrated, physically abusive father and says: “Just know this: however you raise your son is how he’s gonna raise his son.”

 That line resonated.